The following is a list of my favorite art bloggers, as well as a handful of artist blogs that were recommended to me by readers of TAA.

 If you don’t know GapingVoid.com, then you are truly missing out on one of the great minds thinking about how art can change the world.
 Hugh’s original cartoons sit in the offices of some of the largest companies in the world, and he is looked to as a change agent and definer of culture.
 Hugh’s blog is a mix of his own work, the podcasts hosted by himself and his business partner, and his thoughts on the power of cartoons and art to change the world.

 Janice is an award winning artist and entrepreneur who has won acclaim around the world for her work.
 You can read about her long list of awards on her Wikipedia page.
-Janice’s blog (and active Twitter account) focuses on her work in progress, the mindset of being a successful artist, and inspirational material.
+Janice’s blog (and active Twitter account) focus on her work in progress, the mindset of being a successful artist, and inspirational material.
 Janice is truly an inspiring person and I’m excited to share her work.

 Jolie is not only good at painting, but good at storytelling.
 She calls her blog posts stories.
 Every piece of art has a story, and Jolie’s blog posts tell the story of her art in progress.
 Jolie has made a name for her self by delivering paintings to her collectors on a daily basis – via email.
 For those who think that daily emails are too much, check out Jolie’s success!